 The second objective is to share information on current capabilities and work, including nonproprietary research results, best practices and methods, and existing joint efforts to improve and expand testing capabilities.

-The third objective is to improve current smart grid testing and evaluation capabilities by identifying gaps and organizing and coordinating joint research and testing efforts to minimize duplication and make better use of existing capabilities.
+The third objective is to improve current smart grid testing and evaluation capabilities by identifying gaps and organizing and coordinating joint research and testing efforts to minimize duplicated efforts and make better use of existing expertise.

 The final objective is to create a framework for helping users and SIRFN facilities propose and implement projects involving smart grid testing by matching evaluation needs with testing capabilities and then creating a framework for all SIRFN participants and stakeholders to gain from sharing nonproprietary results, advice and assistance.